How to Use Email (in 1997)

 Here's an in-depth look at email from 1997.
-The episode of Computer Chronicles features a "universal inbox" app (a $50 email client that can combine multiple email accounts into one interface -- brand new!), Hotmail (then stylized "HoTMaiL"), the use of email in political campaigns (bland but prescient), JFAX (so you can easily get your faxes in your email), email penpals, Eudora, and more.
+The episode of The Computer Chronicles features a "universal inbox" app (a $50 email client that can combine multiple email accounts into one interface—brand new!), Hotmail (then stylized as "HoTMaiL"), the use of email in political campaigns (bland but prescient), JFAX (so you can easily get your faxes—remember those?—send directly to your email inbox), email penpals, Eudora, and more.
 You'll note that pretty much every segment talks about integrating fax into email.
 Yes, fax technology was a huge deal in 1997.

 Keep an eye out for "How to Defeat a Chain Letter" and "Don't Spread that Hoax!" around 21:00.
 I'll need to forward that to everybody I know.